 It is important to know your body composition (how much fat and lean body mass) .
 For one, as you build muscle, you will weigh more even though your jeans fit way better!
-Using the scale is a decent way to track progress but its just a number.
-The mirror and your actual body composition is more important.
+Using the scale is a decent way to track progress but it’s just a number.
+The mirror and your actual body composition are more important.

 a) Get a Body Fat Test

 Have your body fat ( BF) tested at your local gym or buy a pair of calipers like these Accu-Measure Body Fat Caliper’s.
 Make sure the same person takes your body fat over time to be consistent in tracking progress.
 Other ways to do BF tests are with a bod pod, hydro-static weighing and a dexa scan.
 So far, I have found a dexa scan to be the most accurate but pictures are really the best form of tracking!

 Lean Body Mass (LBM): -all but the fat like muscle, bone, organs and such.

 LBM = Your Body Weight – (Your Body Weight x Your Current Body Fat Percentage)

 A person weighs 144 pounds at 18% body fat